lrivallain/vuptime/_posts/2020-10-14-Easyvirt-DCScope-74-GreenIT.md

 The shortcoming of the current implementation of the feature is the complexity involved in the some settings of DC configuration to improve the *Green IT score*: PUE and CO² efficiency of a datacenter could be complicated to determine in some context (on-premise, multi-sites etc.).

-As it is still a *Beta* feature, I am confident that Easyvirt will find way to improve this part of the admin-experience in a near future.
+As it is still a *Beta* feature, I am confident that Easyvirt will find way to improve this part of the admin-experience in a near future: by the way, they are looking for feedback to evolve this feature.